drewww/substrate/notes/to-do.md

  - modularize the display code??
  - break up matrix-display.ts into multiple files

- - look into tile.x/y -- something is odd here.
+ - DONE look into tile.x/y -- something is odd here.
 I think we don't want state there? and the tile can get it from the parent cell if necessary?
    - think more broadly about how tiles and cells interact

  Optimization Ideas